Abdullahkou/abdullahkou.github.io/_pages/about.md

 ---
 permalink: /
-title: ""More is different" - P.W.
+title: "More is different - P.W.
 Anderson"
 author_profile: true
 redirect_from:
   - /about/